Scare tactics: What to do about ghost stores

 Travel trap: Beware of Booking.com scammers

-Booking travel and accommodation has never been easier thanks to the internet, but as Booking.com users have found, the modern convenience is not without its traps.
+Booking travel and accommodation has never been easier thanks to the internet but, as those who have fallen victim to Booking.com scams have found, the modern convenience is not without its traps.

 Staying power: What are your rights if an Airbnb host cancels?